noraliu13/ECE302/README.md

 - Recursive pipe forks (`while true; fork`) → can crash the system.
 - Multiple processes reading/writing → race conditions possible.
 - `printf()` may fail if `stdout` is closed.

--
+---

-# Operating Systems Lecture 8 Notes
+# Lecture 8 - Subproccesses

 ## Lecture Overview
 - Topic: Completing Lab 2 – sending and receiving data from a process.